aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_createblockmatrices.rst

     -  The *prefix* argument is used to create the names of the block GMP's, which will consist of the *prefix* value followed by the block number.
 The block numbers correspond to the *blockValue* assigned to (a selection of) the columns.
-If extra block GMP's a created (besides those specified through the *blockValue* argument) then their numbering will start at the largest *blockValue* plus one.
+If extra block GMP's are created (besides those specified through the *blockValue* argument) then their numbering will start at the largest *blockValue* plus one.
        (And if the *colSet* is empty, or if *blockValue* equals 0 for each column, then the numbering will start at one.)

-    -  In the rare situation that the orginal GMP contains columns (besides the objective column) that only appear in the objective row, then these columns will be assigned to the last block GMP.
+    -  If the objective row contains an objective constant then this will be added to the last block GMP only.
+And in the rare situation that the *GMP* contains columns (besides the objective column) that only appear in the objective row, then these columns will also be assigned to the last block GMP.

 Example
 -------